Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 \section{Simulated samples}

 Monte Carlo (MC) simulation is used in the analysis for the design of the event selection, evaluation of signal efficiencies, and estimation of some backgrounds.
 The EW VBS signal samples are simulated at leading order (LO) with six EW and zero QCD vertices with the \MGvATNLO v2.6.5 generator~\cite{Alwall:2014hca}, requiring a final state with $\Pell\PGnell, \PGt\PGnGt$ pairs from the decays of the two \PW bosons (Fig.~\ref{fig:feyndiag}, left).
-The \MGvATNLO generator is also used to simulate the QCD-mediated SSWW process, which is generated at LO with up to three additional partons in the matrix element calculations that have at least one QCD vertex at the tree level (Fig.~\ref{fig:feyndiag}, right).
-In the phase space of interest, the LO cross section, measured with \MGvATNLO for the EW VBS processes is 0.0287\unit{pb}, and for the residual QCD-mediated contribution is 0.0223\unit{pb}.
-The interference between the SSWW EW and QCD diagrams, including the terms of order $\alpS\alpha_\text{EW}^{5}$, contributes less than 4\% to the inclusive cross section for the EW signal over the phase space region of interest of the analysis~\cite{CMS-PAPERS-SMP-19-012}, and is therefore neglected.
+The \MGvATNLO generator is also used to simulate the QCD-mediated SSWW process, which is generated at LO with up to three additional partons in the matrix element calculations that have two QCD vertices at the tree level (Fig.~\ref{fig:feyndiag}, right).
+The interference between the SSWW EW and QCD diagrams, including the terms of order $\alpS\alpha_\text{EW}^{5}$, contributes less than 4\% to the inclusive cross section for the EW signal over the phase space region of interest of the analysis and is therefore neglected.

-A complete set of next-to-LO (NLO) QCD and EW corrections for the SSWW scattering processes, described above in the leptonic decay channel for each \PW boson, have been computed as a function of the invariant mass of the VBS jet system~\cite{CMS-PAPERS-SMP-19-012,Biedermann:2016yds,Biedermann:2017bss}.
+A complete set of next-to-LO (NLO) QCD and EW corrections for the SSWW VBS processes, described above in the leptonic decay channel for each \PW boson, have been computed as a function of the invariant mass of the VBS jet system~\cite{CMS-PAPERS-SMP-19-012,Biedermann:2016yds,Biedermann:2017bss}.
 They reduce the LO cross section of the EW SSWW process by 10--15\%, with the correction increasing in magnitude with increasing dilepton and dijet invariant masses.
+This type of correction is applied only to the EW VBS process, and is not applied to the EFT modifications of the EW VBS processes.